patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotAttachment/ChatbotAttachment.md

 source: react
 # If you use typescript, the name of the interface to display props for
 # These are found through the sourceProps function provided in patternfly-docs.source.js
-propComponents: ['AttachMenu', 'AttachmentEdit', 'FileDetails', 'FileDetailsLabel', 'FileDropZone', 'PreviewAttachment']
+propComponents: ['AttachMenu', 'AttachmentEdit', 'FileDetails', 'FileDetailsLabel', 'FileDropZone', 'PreviewAttachment', 'SourceDetailsMenuItem']
 ---

 import AttachmentEdit from '@patternfly/virtual-assistant/dist/dynamic/AttachmentEdit';